Inzhenerka/docs.getdbt.tech/website/docs/docs/dbt-versions/core-upgrade/05-upgrading-to-v1.10.md

 - (Coming soon) New users interested in the [Visual Editor](/docs/cloud/visual-editor) can build off of dbt models already created by a central data team in dbt Core rather than having to start from scratch.
 - dbt Core users can navigate to [dbt Explorer](/docs/collaborate/explore-projects) and view their models and assets.
 To view dbt Explorer, you must have a read-only seat.

-Hybrid projects is available in private beta to [dbt Cloud Enterprise accounts](https://www.getdbt.com/pricing).
-To register your interest in the beta, reach out to your account representative.
+Hybrid projects are available as a private beta to [dbt Cloud Enterprise accounts](https://www.getdbt.com/pricing).
+Contact your account representative to register your interest in the beta.

 ## Quick hits